 1. To configure the Data Profile object, right-click on its header and select Properties from the context menu.

 A configuration window will open.
-First screen is Layout Builder screen.
-This is where we can create or delete fields, change its name and data type.
+The first screen you will see is the Layout Builder.
+This is where we can create or delete fields, change field names, and their data type.

 2. Click Next.
 This is the Properties window.